Table of Contents

 Once you’ve looked over this page – and any others related to liquidation if you want to read in more detail – you can get in touch with us to discuss your company liquidation needs.
 We’ll be able to offer a free consultation to discuss your current financial needs and how the company liquidation process could work for you.
 Our team is available by phone or email, with details available on our Contact page.

 Firstly, once the directors of a business realise that their business is insolvent, they should contact an Insolvency Practitioner and appoint them as the liquidator.
-Once appointed as the liquidator, they will begin to try and understand the business, to ensure that a CVL is the most appropriate course of action.
-If the directors of the business are intent on closing the company, thena liquidation process will be the solution.
+Once appointed as the liquidator, they will begin to try and understand the business, to identify whether a CVL, and MVL or another process is the most appropriate course of action.
+If the directors of the business are intent on closing the company, then a Company Liquidation process will likely be the ideal solution.